 We aim to build high conviction equities portfolios of our best investment ideas.

-Firetrail has a clear ESG philosophy based on principals of ownership, measurement and engagement:
+Firetrail has a clear ESG policy based on principals of ownership, measurement and engagement:

 1. Own it – each analyst owns ESG for their coverage.
 Analysts are the experts.

 2. Measure it – ESG issues are investment issues.
 They must be measured and valued.

 3. Engage on it – Firetrail actively engages to address key ESG concerns.
 We do not use rules-based screens to make fundamental decisions about ESG issues.

 Firetrail also actively engages with company management and Boards on key issues that are important to us and our investors such as Gender Diversity, Modern Slavery prevention and Sustainability issues.